oddbird/oddleventy/content/blog/2023/web-platform-tests-polyfills.md

-Finally, with the test results available we use a [LiquidJS](https://liquidjs.com/) template to generate an HTML file with a table cell for each WPT and browser version combination.
+Finally, with the test results available we use a [LiquidJS](https://liquidjs.com/) template to generate an HTML file with a table cell for each test and browser version combination.
 For ease of use we also include links to the specific commit that generated the report, for both the polyfill and WPT repositories (in case we are using a forked WPT repo).

-We also save timestamped versions of the report to create an [historic archive](https://anchor-position-wpt.netlify.app/history.html), which is very useful to detect regressions or changes in WPT for a given feature or spec.
+We also save timestamped versions of the report to create an [historic archive](https://anchor-position-wpt.netlify.app/history.html), which is very useful to detect regressions or changes in tests for a given feature or spec.

 ## Putting It All Together